amazon-ion/ion-schema/docs/isl-2-0/spec.md

 {% comment %}{% include example.md title="`element`" code_file="examples/placeholder.isl" %}{% endcomment %}

-The `distinct` annotation on the type reference argument indicates that the constraint should not allow repeated elements within the container.
+The `distinct` annotation on the type argument indicates that the constraint should not allow repeated elements within the container.
 For the purpose of this constraint, the comparison of the values (including any annotations) in the container is governed by the equivalence rules defined by the [Ion data model](https://amzn.github.io/ion-docs/docs/spec.html#the-ion-data-model).

 {% comment %}{% include example.md title="Disallowing duplicate elements" code_file="examples/placeholder.isl" %}{% endcomment %}